jvorssel/Sushi/Sushi/README.md

 `Sushi` contains two base-classes for defining a language, the `LanguageSpecification` and `StatementPipeline`.<br>
 Directly linked to how certain placeholders in the template are generated so it can best be explained with including the placeholders.

+*Note:* The keys are ALWAYS paired with the '$$' prefix and suffix.

 KEY | USAGE | SUMMARY
 --- | --- | ---
 $$SUMMARY$$ | `LanguageSpecification.FormatProperty` | The summary doc for the specific `PropertyInfo`.